malachi-iot/estdlib/README.md

 ## Arrays

+## Lists

+### estd::forward_list

+Singly-linked list adapted to handle node allocation in very specific ways.
+It can be used in 3 main ways:

+1.  "intrusive" where value_type itself contains next-pointers
+2.  "semi-intrusive" where value_type is an inline value contained by a forward_list managed node
+3.  "unintrusive" where value_type is a reference referred to by a forward_list managed node

+It's presently being considered to map 1, 2 and 3 to layer1, layer2 and layer3 forward_lists, respectively

+## Queues

+Circular queues are particularly useful in embedded environments, and as such layer1::deque provides exactly that.
+A layer2 and layer3 variant are planned.

 ## Vectors

-Vector is implemented quite similarly to standard library, but utilizes extra features of our allocator approach
+Vector is implemented quite similarly to standard library, but utilizes extra features of our allocator approach.
+Eventually vectors shall be able to operate in at least layer1-layer3 modes

 ## Maps